unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 # Development

 ## DVCS
-To track the development of our project, I used a Github repository and created a dedicated organization called `unibo-dtm-se-2324-graphProject`.
-The main repository is `Artifact.`, the repository follows a straightforward branching strategy with a single main branch, which contains the stable release of the project.
+To track the development of our project, I used a Github repository and created a dedicated organization called `unibo-dtm-se-2324-graphproject`.
+The main repository is `graphproject`, the repository follows a straightforward branching strategy with a single main branch, which contains the stable release of the project.
 All changes, including new features and bug fixes, are committed directly to this branch.

 Commits were written following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) approach.
 A commit is therefore written in the following format: